top of page

 after her performance in Aachen.

 Evelyn’s tagline is “I want to teach the world to LISTEN!”
-Your book does a delightful job with illustrations and sharing how Evelyn as a young girl, learned to listen and fought for her dream to play music.
-On a spread in the book, we learn her parents were very supportive of her achieving her goals.
+Your book does a delightful job with illustrations and shares how Evelyn, as a young girl, learned to listen and fought for her dream of playing music.
+In a spread in the book, we learn her parents were very supportive of her achieving her goals.
 Her father tells the doctor, “Hearing or not.
 She will do what she wants to do.”
 Not all children get this support when a hearing loss or other disability is diagnosed.
 What is the bigger message in teaching the world to Listen?

 Your questions bring chills!
 I love that you noticed this spread.
 When Evelyn first told me of her father’s quote, I felt tears.
 There are too many children in this world who are not raised with that kind of support.
 Of course, this book is about shattering glass ceilings and following your heart, but it’s also about advocacy.
 Standing up for what you believe in.
 Standing up for what our children think and feel.
 If we, as adults, can break down walls and advocate for others, then our children will hopefully learn to do the same.
 Her parents, her percussion teacher (Ron Forbes), the judge who advocated for her to have a second audition…they all used their voices and their positions to support Evelyn.
 Since then, Evelyn has used her own voice and platform to advocate for thousands, changing both admission and audition rules for disabled students.
 It’s such a heartwarming example of full-circle giving back, and how advocacy can empower our children to better the world.